sinclairzx81/appex/readme.md

 <a name="sitemap_metadata" />
 ### cascade metadata

-each node returned in the appex sitemap includes the cascade applied for that handler.
-With this developers can apply their own metadata for a given handler. as demonstrated below.
+each sitemap node contains the cascade applied to the handler for which the node applies.
+With this developers can apply custom metadata for a given node. as demonstrated below.

 ```javascript
 declare var cascade;